hipstrmaid/web-stikom22jlms/README.md

 1. Clone the repository to your local machine:

-   composer install
+   -composer install
-   npm install
+   -npm install
-   php artisan key:generate
+   -php artisan key:generate
-   php artisan migrate
+   -php artisan migrate

 2. Jalankan:
-   php artisan serve
+   -php artisan serve
-   npm run dev
+   -npm run dev

 Feel free to customize the steps, dependencies, and additional sections as needed for your specific project.